ava-labs/teleporter/contracts/validator-manager/README.md

 ### Convert PoA to PoS

 A `PoAValidatorManager` can later be converted to a `PoSValidatorManager` by upgrading the implementation contract pointed to by the proxy.
 After performing the upgrade, the `PoSValidatorManager` contract should be initialized by calling `initialize` as described above.
-The validator set contained in the `PoAValidatorManager` will be tracked by the `PoSValidatorManager` after the upgrade, but will neither be eligible to stake and earn staking rewards, nor provide any such capability for potential delegators.
+The validator set contained in the `PoAValidatorManager` will be tracked by the `PoSValidatorManager` after the upgrade, but these validators will neither be eligible to stake and earn staking rewards, nor support delegation.

 ## Usage